WordPress/wordpress-playground/packages/playground/cli/README.md

 -   Loading Blueprints from URLs.
 -   Saving the running WordPress site and loading it later.
+-   Caching all remote resources referenced in Blueprints.
+Currently, say, plugins are downloaded on each run.

 Conceptually, this isn't too different from Docker containers.
 There are images (zip files), containers (running instances), and commands (Blueprints).
 Playground could support the same